HKLM/UTDomGameMode/README.md

 ## COMPILE THE PLUGIN
 You must have Visual Studio 2015 and a current copy of the UnrealTournament (release branch) source code from GitHub.

+1. You MUST have a clone of the MultiTeam plugin repository in your UT plugins `<UnrealTournament GitHub project root>\UnrealTournament\Plugins` folder
-1. Place the source files/Clone the UTDomGameMode GitHub respository to the plugins to your `<UnrealTournament GitHub project root>\UnrealTournament\Plugins` folder
+2. Place the source files/Clone the UTDomGameMode GitHub respository to the UT plugins to your `<UnrealTournament GitHub project root>\UnrealTournament\Plugins` folder
   * VERIFY: UTDomGameMode.uplugin is at `<UnrealTournament GitHub project root>\UnrealTournament\Plugins\UTDomGameMode\UTDomGameMode.uplugin` and the Source folder is at `<UnrealTournament GitHub project root>\UnrealTournament\Plugins\UTDomGameMode\Source\`
-2. Run the GenerateProjectFiles.bat file.
+3. Run the GenerateProjectFiles.bat file.
-3. Open the UE4.sln
+4. Open the UE4.sln
-4. Set the build configuration to "Development Editor" and build the UnrealTournament project.
+5. Set the build configuration to "Development Editor" and build the UnrealTournament project.
   * Once the build has finished follow the instruction on how to Install for Editor below.
-5. Set the build configuration to "Shipping" and build the UnrealTournament project again.
+6. Set the build configuration to "Shipping" and build the UnrealTournament project again.
   * Once the build has finished follow the instruction on how to Install for Game below.

 ## TO INSTALL FOR GAME
+You MUST have the MultiTeam plugin installed for UT4 ( Source is at https://github.com/HKLM/MultiTeamGame/ )

 Requires the plugin to have been built using the "Shipping" configuration ( `UE4-UTDomGameMode-Win64-Shipping.dll` and `UE4-Win64-Shipping.modules` files)

 Follow the instructions for Distributing a Plugin starting at step 6 https://docs.unrealengine.com/latest/INT/Programming/Plugins/index.html#distributingaplugin